henryliang2/movie-nominator/README.md

 ## Shoppies Nominator App
 It's time to nominate your favourite films for this year's awards!
+This app was made for the Winter
-This app was made for the UX Developer Intern & Web Developer Intern Challenge.
+2021 UX Developer Intern & Web Developer Intern Challenge.

 Made using ReactJS and uses Firebase for authentication and database services.